What Is Growth Hacking? 20-Minutes Course for Beginners

 2. Gamify Social Media Stories

 Did you know 500m people use Instagram Stories every day?
-You can post surveys, quizzes on stories to engage them with your stories.
+You can post surveys, and quizzes on stories to engage them with your stories.
 Make it interactive!

 3. Engaging With Your Audience